CLEP, DSST, Proficiency Exams, and Placement Tests by appointment only.

-DeVry utilizes computer placement tests (CPTs) to identify students' strengths and areas where improvement is needed, so that an appropriate course schedule can be developed.
+DeVry utilizes McCann testing to identify students' strengths and areas where improvement is needed, so that an appropriate course schedule can be developed.
 These tests generate information about skills in reading, writing, arithmetic, and elementary algebra.
 Tests are administered on a computer, though no previous experience with computers is necessary.
 After finishing the tests, students meet with an advisor to discuss the results.

 The number of questions on each test ranges from 12 to 20.
 Questions appear one at a time on the computer screen and are multiple-choice.
 All you need to do is use the mouse to select the desired answer.
 When you've completed the question and verified your answer, a new screeen will appear with your next question.

 This test is designed to measure how well you understand what you read.
-It contains 20 questions.
 Some are of the sentence relationship type, in which you must choose how sentences are related.
 Others refer to reading passages of varying length.

 [Sample Reading Comprehension Questions]

-ACCUPLACERTM includes a writing test called WritePlacer.
+McCann includes a writing test.
 For this test you'll be given a topic and asked to write an essay about it.
 The test has been designed so that you will probably have enough time to plan, write, review, and revise your essay.
 It will be scored on the overall quality of your writing.

 [Example Essay Test]